ota-meshi/eslint-plugin-jsonc/README.md

 - You can apply rules similar to the rules you use for JavaScript to JSON using the [`"jsonc/auto"`](https://ota-meshi.github.io/eslint-plugin-jsonc/rules/auto.html) rule provided by this plugin.
 - You can choose the appropriate config provided by this plugin depending on whether you are using [JSON], [JSONC] or [JSON5].
 - Supports [Vue SFC](https://vue-loader.vuejs.org/spec.html) custom blocks such as `<i18n>`.
+- Supports ESLint directives. e.g. `// eslint-disable-next-line`
+- You can check your code in real-time using the ESLint editor integrations.

 You can check on the [Online DEMO](https://ota-meshi.github.io/eslint-plugin-jsonc/playground/).